 First, the military convoy was hours late to set off, then they were asked to drive various local election candidates to different nearby towns, as transportation is still limited in the area.
 After multiple drop-offs, it was then too late to make the trip to Pequeue.
 Then, there was an attack by unknown assailants on a village they would have to pass through en route, resulting in the truck drivers refusing to make the trip at all – that was the first attempt.

 On the next try, they secured some boats to help transport the kits, but shopkeepers in the local food store in Mucojo had fled after another attack took place just 1.5km away.
 With no security left in the town (all were occupied by the rebels), stores were closed, and they were unable to collect the food they needed.

 Stormy conditions prevented the next attempt from succeeding.
 Then, on the final attempt, they eventually managed to load most of the kits on the boats in rainy conditions, without getting them wet.

 The distribution was smooth once they arrived in the town.
-But, for the organisers, the trip back was not without complications – the boat they had hired broke to take them back had broken down, meaning they had to wait hours waiting on the coast to be returned.
+But, for the organizers, the trip back was not without complications – the boat they had hired broke to take them back had broken down, meaning they had to wait hours waiting on the coast to be returned.
 Once back on land, they drove in the dark on dangerous roads, but arrived safely back just after 8pm.